-Objective I

 There is no character/word limit.

-Objective II

-There is no character/word limit.

-Objective III

-Tell us more about how you hope your MAP participation will improve your institution's current situation and address challenges? (limit 500 words)
+Tell us more about how you hope your MAP participation will improve your institution's current situation and address challenges? (limit 500 words) \

-MAP Assessment Team
+MAP Team

-Your MAP Assessment Team must contain at least four active members.
-List all members of your Assessment Team.
+Your MAP Team must contain at least four active members.
+List all members of your MAP Team.
 Please indicate which person is your Primary Contact by listing them in the "Primary Contact" row.
 Indicate which person is your Secondary Contact by listing them in the "Secondary Contact" field.
 If necessary, your museum can have up to two Primary Contacts.